fitrijamsari/Time-Series-Projects/README.md

 ## Projects

-### 1. Sleep Disorder Prediction
+### 1. Sale Prediction using ARIMA & SARIMAX

-- **Description:** The project aims to predict sleep disorders and their types by analyzing lifestyle and medical variables, such as age, BMI, sleep duration, blood pressure, and more.
-Compare the model accuracy between Decision Tree Clasifier vs Random Forest Classifier
+- **Description:** This project focuses on forecasting sales figures using time series analysis techniques such as ARIMA (AutoRegressive Integrated Moving Average) and SARIMA (Seasonal AutoRegressive Integrated Moving Average).
+By analyzing historical sales data, these models aim to provide accurate predictions for future sales trends.
+The project involves fitting ARIMA and SARIMA models to the sales data, evaluating their performance, and comparing the forecasting capabilities of each model.
-- **Technologies Used:** Random Forest Classifier and Decision Tree classifier
+- **Technologies Used:** ARIMA (AutoRegressive Integrated Moving Average), SARIMA (Seasonal AutoRegressive Integrated Moving Average)
-- **Results:** The Random Forest Classifier performed well with an accuracy of 89%.
+- **Results:** Both ARIMA and SARIMA models were applied to the sales data.
+While ARIMA captures the non-seasonal patterns, SARIMA incorporates seasonal effects for more accurate predictions.
+The models were evaluated based on metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).
+The SARIMA model outperformed ARIMA, demonstrating superior forecasting accuracy for seasonal sales data.